JoeBillingsley/JoeTheAverage.github.io/_drafts/ClothingReference.md

     - The second thing to consider is the signalling quality of an expensive watch
         - Luxury watch brands such as Omega and Rolex are a Veblen good, they are valuable because they are expensive and because others know they are expensive
         - A luxury watch implies the wearer has attained some level of success in the past
-        - If you're trying to convince others that you will be succesful in the future as well then this could be a useful tool
+        - If you're trying to convince others that you will be successful in the future as well then this could be a useful tool

 #### Glasses/Sunglasses